pablo-icm/emm/content/publication/sarmento-use-2012/index.md

 ---
-title: Use of phytoplankton‐derived dissolved organic carbon by different types of bacterioplankton
+title: Use of phytoplankton-derived dissolved organic carbon by different types of bacterioplankton
 authors:
 - Hugo Sarmento